Fallencat/murvey/README.md

 murvey
 ======

-A system for micro surveys
+A system for micro surveys, that is actually very cool